What we know about the Beirut blast - Local News 8

 In the hours following the bombing, authorities and humanitarian organizations launched search and rescue efforts.
 The Lebanese President has directed all armed forces to respond to the disaster, and to patrol affected areas for additional security.

+Lebanon has allocated 100 billion Lebanese pounds — which, according to the government rate, is about $66,335,000 — to deal with the effects of the blast, the Levbanese Presidency Twitter account said Wednesday.

-Aid organizations like UNICEF and the Red Cross have teams on the ground assisting authorities, and have put out urgent open calls for blood donations.
+Aid groups like UNICEF and the Red Cross mobilized teams on the ground and put out urgent open calls for blood donations.

-Other countries and international organizations quickly stepped in to help, and the United Nations and World Health Organization are working with Lebanese authorities.
+The Lebanese Red Cross said on Wednesday that multiple temporary shelters with food, hygiene kits and basic needs have been set up to receive 1,000 families.
+The United Nations and World Health Organization are also working with Lebanese authorities.

-The spokesman for Egypt’s Ministry of Foreign Affairs said the Egyptian field hospital in Beirut was ready to provide assistance, and that it had already received a number of patients.
+President Trump, Australian Prime Minister Morrison and Russian President Vladimir Putin all offered support and assistance.
+Russia has sent five planes carrying medical equipment and a team of doctors to set up a field hospital in Beirut, according to state news agency TASS.

+Egypt has also set up a field hospital that has received a number of patients in Beirut, said a spokesman for Egypt’s Ministry of Foreign Affairs.

-Middle Eastern neighbors including Qatar, Kuwait and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run Lebanese NNA said.
+Middle Eastern neighbors including Qatar, Kuwait, the UAE and Iraq will also send field hospitals, medical supplies and oil to Lebanon, state-run NNA said.

+Meanwhile, Lebanese authorities have taken the first steps in their investigation into the incident.
+An unknown number of officials have been placed under house arrest, the Lebanese Minister of Displaced People Ghada Shreim said Wednesday.

+These include officials involved in the storage, guarding, and investigation of the hangar from 2014 until today, Shreim said.

 Comments